How Breeders impact on our Dogs Behaviour and Health

 Something appears to happen at five + years.
 They suddenly understand what it is right and what is intrinsically wrong.
 It is like a light switch has been thrown.

 The one-year-old dog is not a sweet seven-year-old child.
-He or she is a 15-year-old Kevin or Waynetta; Round the back of the bike shed having a fag, all spots, and attitude.
+He or she is a 15-year-old Kevin or Waynetta round the back of the bike shed having a quick fag, all spots, and attitude.
 They are armed with the firm belief that you know literally nothing, and they know everything.
 If you do your calculations then 16 weeks comes around the five-year-old mark in human years.

 The first sixteen weeks of a Puppies life are so vitally important, as to overshadow almost any other considerations.
 Socialisation and handling from day one is an absolute must to create what I can only describe as the perfect dog.
 See my two articles (1) Critical Periods Part 1 and (2) Critical Periods Part 2